 TODO: Export a virtual file system for Trash

-The root home directory though recommended to be left as /root
+The root home directory though recommended to be left as /root, it may

 be determined by preference.
 In order to simplify top hierarchy a bit,